Quantum Simulation of the N flavor Gross-Neveu Model

 \section{Acknowledgements}

 We acknowledge useful discussions with the members of QuLat collaboration, Erik Gustafson and Bharath Sambasivam.
 We acknowledge support from Microsoft’s Azure Quantum team for providing credits and access to the Quantinuum hardwares and Quantinuum simulators.
 We thank the IBM-Q hub at Brookhaven National Laboratory for providing access to the IBMQ quantum computers.
-S.C has been supported under U.S.\ Department of Energy grants DE-SC0009998 and DE-SC0019139.
+S.C, M.A and G.T were supported under U.S.\ Department of Energy grants DE-SC0009998 and DE-SC0019139.